top of page

 I write in black Wal-Mart capri sweatpants.
 They don’t start out as capris, but I routinely shrink them in the drier by accident.
 And I always buy black because it doesn’t show where I’ve wiped the chocolate off my hands.
 My previous high grade of “below average” in Domestic Achievement has dropped somewhat.
 But I’m less guilty about it now.
 I lose myself in crafting language by a window with bird feeders hanging in the branches of a Chinese elm towering over the house.
 When I come up for air, I hike by the ponds and along the river in a nearby forest with my dog, Cassie.
 My husband, with whom I planted that elm as a bare root sapling, joins us when he can.

 Lynne Hugo is an American author whose roots are in New England.
 A National Endowment For the Arts Fellowship recipient, she has also received repeat individual artist grants from the Ohio Arts Council and the Kentucky Foundation for Women.
-Her publications include eleven novels as well as a memoir, Where the Trail Grows Faint, which won the Riverteeth Creative Nonfiction Book Prize.
-Her latest novels are The Language of Kin (7/2023) and A Matter of Mercy, 10th Anniversary Edition (8/2024).
-She has also published two books of poetry and a children's book.
-Hugo lives with her husband, a photographer, in the Midwest.
-The couple are parents of two, have three grandchildren, and an energetic beagle/Lab mix who excels at barking, retrieving tennis balls, and terrorizing squirrels.
+Her publications include thirteen novels as well as a memoir, Where the Trail Grows Faint: A Year In the Life of A Therapy Dog Team which won the Riverteeth Creative Nonfiction Book Prize.
+Her latest novels are The Language of Kin (7/2023), A Matter of Mercy, 10th Anniversary Edition (8/2024), and MOTHERS OF FATE (4/22/25) She has also published two books of poetry and a children's book.
+While the bulk of her time goes to her writing, Lynne is also a licensed, practicing psychotherapist.
+She lives with her husband, a college professor and photographer, in the Midwest.
+The couple are parents of two, have three grandchildren, and an energetic beagle/Lab mix who excels at swimming, retrieving tennis balls, and terrorizing squirrels.
+In her spare time, Lynne loves to hike, do water aerobics, read, and spend time with their rowdy extended family.

 bottom of page